 Cody Caves Are Nearby in First Subterranean Park in B.C.

 - Cody Caves – One of B.C.s Best-Known Cave Systems

 Ancient calcite formations and a network of limestone tunnels make Cody Caves one the best caving sites in the B.C. back country.

 Mineral-Rich Water Bubbles to the Surface and Leaves Mineral Deposits at Side of Road at Ainsworth

 The geothermally heated water has its source in the Cody Caves system, nearby.
 It travels downward to a fault and then is forced upwards by means of hydraulic pressure.
 It surfaces at Ainsworth at a temperature of approximately 47C/117F and is cooled to approximately 42C/108Fprior to entering the cave.

 Evidence of this geothermal activity is evident, as seen by minerals at the side of the highway and in the mountainside up above the cave area.
 Any place where warm, mineral-laden water surfaces, formations become apparent.

 The waters are the warmest inside the cave.
 Water streams in, in various spots, and also drips from the ceiling, plus there's a natural water shower in one part of the cave.
-Those who enter the cave are treated to a steam bath as they wade through waist-deep water while exploring.
+Those who enter are treated to a steam bath as they wade through waist-deep water while exploring the horseshoe-shaped cave.

 Because of the continual movement of water flowing through the area, the water is changed naturally every couple of hours.